Veliki Preslav: History

 The name of Preslav is of Slavic origin; apparently it was initially founded and functioned as a Slavic settlement until its fortification at the beginning of the ninth century.
 The proximity to the then Bulgarian capital of Pliska led to the fast development and expansion of Preslav during the reign of the Khans Krum and Omurtag.
-By the time of the coronation of Khan Boris I in 852, Preslav had turned into an important strategic military centre and was the seat of the Ichirgu-boil.
+By the time of the coronation of Archon Boris I in 852, Preslav had turned into an important strategic military centre and was the seat of the Ichirgu-boil.
 A number of churches were built in the city after the conversion of the Bulgarians to Christianity in 864.

 The pagan revolt of the Pliska nobility led by Prince Vladimir in 892 was decisive for the future destiny of the city.
 In 893 Vladimir was dethroned and during the Council of Preslav Boris I appointed Simeon the Great as his successor and decided to move the capital of the state from the still somewhat pagan Pliska to Preslav.
 In the following 80 years the city developed rapidly, turning into a centre not only of Bulgarian politics and diplomacy, but also of Slavic culture, literature and fine arts.
 A chronicler mentioned that it took Simeon 28 years to establish and build up his new capital.
 Archeological excavations have, however, proved that the city continued to develop also during the 930s and 940s and reached the peak in its growth and magnificence in the middle of the rule of Emperor Peter I of Bulgaria.